psarahdactyl/wysiwyc/flattening/README.md

 # flattening
 Retrieving what you actually want to cut based on what you see.
-Takes a given SVG and output a new SVG where only the visible strokes/fills are present.
+Takes a given SVG and outputs a new SVG where only the visible strokes/fills are present.

 ## Project
 Using CGAL's Epeck, we are able to remove unnecessary curves/lines/geometry in a 2D vector graphic design.